RocketChat/hubot-rocketchat/README.md

 ````
 rocketbot loadtest europe 25, asia 50, usa 100, canada 10
 ````
-This command specifies a distribution of test bot instances across globally located data centers.
+This command specifies a distribution of test bot instances, to be created across globally located data centers.

 Once received, the bot:
 * parses the distribution
-* concurrently ssh to remote kubernetes controllers and spwans the specified number of test bot instances to start the load test
+* concurrently ssh to remote Kubernetes controllers and spawns the specified number of test bot instances to start the load test

 Q:   The architecture of hubot-rocketchat looks interesting, can you tell me more about it?